CheloGE/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![][figure3]

-First thing I noticed is that the classes are encoded in an ordinal way and that there are 43 classes in total, as shown below:
+First thing I noticed is that the classes were encoded in an ordinal way and that there are 43 classes in total, as shown below:

 ![][figure4]